 3) Get creative with subject lines.

 Does an email with the subject line “News from Joe Shmo” make you want to click and read immediately?
 I didn’t think so – me neither.
-I know this will sound funny, but I’m actually a believer in slight sensationalism when it comes to email subject lines.
+I’m actually a believer in slight sensationalism when it comes to email subject lines.
 After all, their sole purchase is to get people to open your message.
 After they open it, whether they continue reading or not depends on your content.
 But the main thing is to get them to open it in the first place.
 Try and think about what the most interesting, out of the ordinary, or even slightly shocking thing in your newsletter is.
 Then translate that into a subject line.
-To help you get started, here’s a great article from Hubspot called 18 of the Best Email Subject Lines You’ve Ever Read.
+To help you get started here’s a great article from Hubspot called 31 of the Best Email Subject Lines We’ve Ever Seen.

-4) Use an email template provider such as Mailchimp, Constant Contact, etc.
+4) Use an email template provider such as Mailchimp, ActiveCampaign, etc.

-For this one you really have no excuse, as many template providers offer free plans for users.
 There are numerous advantages to using an email template for your newsletters.
-You can A/B test (more on that later) to experiment with different subject lines, layouts, etc. to see which one works best based on analytics.
+You can A/B test (more on that later) to experiment with different subject lines, layouts, etc. and see which one works best based on user behavior.
 You can maintain a visual theme and identity that ties into your website and other business materials.
 You can easily schedule your emails to be sent at a certain time, as well as send test emails.
 The list goes on and on.
-Here’s a 2015 article that lists the “Top 10” email marketing providers.
-I personally use and love Mailchimp (photo below), but there are other great options as well.
+I used Mailchimp for many years (there is a great free option) before moving over to ActiveCampaign a few years ago.

 5) Put yourself in your reader’s shoes.

 For me, this one really comes down to how much of your content is giving-based or education-based, and how much of it is self promoting.
 What do your readers want to read about?
 What will they find most interesting and helpful?
-Some people may disagree with my stance on this or think it extreme, but I personally believe that a ratio of 80% giving-based content to 20% self-promotional content is a great balance with which to create your newsletter.
+A ratio of 80% giving-based content to 20% self-promotional content is a great balance with which to create your newsletter.
 When you’re providing your readers with relevant content that they can truly appreciate and put to use in their lives, not only are they going to look forward to the issues you send – they’re also going to pay more attention when you do promote yourself and/or your services.

 6) Experiment and keep track of your results.